About the Series

 Policy & Investigation

 She asks the questions that make bureaucrats uncomfortable and turns data into stories people understand.
-For Follow the Billions, Sarah translates Marcus's quantitative findings into narrative journalism — connecting spending patterns to real policy decisions and real human consequences.
+For Free Speech Data, Alex translates Roger's quantitative findings into narrative journalism — connecting spending patterns to real policy decisions and real human consequences.

 Her reporting has focused on provider consolidation, Medicaid managed care, the growing role of private equity in healthcare, and the impact of the Public Health Emergency unwinding on vulnerable populations.